FPtje/gmcl_midi/README.md

 # Download
 Please see the [Releases](https://github.com/FPtje/gmcl_midi/releases) tab

+# How to install
+Windows:

+> Put gmcl_midi_win32.dll in `garrysmod/lua/bin/`

+It is possible that there is no `bin` folder in `garrysmod/lua`.
+In that case you can just create it.

 # How to use
 1. `require "midi"`
 2. Figure out which devices you can connect to with `midi.GetPorts()`